 However, Clive Pidll, consultant clinical oncologist in the United Kingdom, said that he was not so sure about the first-line immunotherapy.
 "The people with lung cancer is probably best to give chemotherapy to 1% <50% of patients treated with the PDL-1 and 2-nd line IO, because, most likely, will have two lines of therapy" (Chemistry, better tolerated in the first place, and not in the 2nd line).

-West said he should not be too ahead of events, creating treatment plans based on the press release, without seeing the actual sample data.
+West said he should not be too ahead of events, creating treatment plans based on the press release, are not seeing evidence samples.

 He added: "Optimization of a sequence of several lines may be best."

-KEYNOTE-042 - is a continuous phase 3 study that compared the efficacy and safety pembrolizumaba with the effectiveness of chemotherapy-platin doublet method in patients not treated with locally advanced or metastatic CPM-L1-positive (TPS ≥1%) cancer.
+KEYNOTE-042 - is a continuous phase 3 study that compared the efficacy and safety with efficiency pembrolizumaba-platin chemotherapy doublet method in patients not treated with locally advanced or metastatic CPM-L1-positive (TPS ≥1%) cancer.
 In all patients, there were no translocase anaplastic lymphoma kinase or receptor-sensitizing mutations of the epidermal growth factor.

 The cohort included 1274 patients were randomized in a ratio of 1: 1 to receive either pemrolizumab (200 mg fixed dose every 3 weeks), either monotherapy or selection chemotherapy physician based on platinum as follows: carboplatin AUC 5 or 6 mg / ml / min plus paclitaxel 200 mg / m 2 every 3 weeks (Q3W) within a maximum of six cycles for patients with squamous cell carcinoma; or carboplatin AUC 5 or 6 mg / ml / min plus pemetrexed 500 mg / m2 Q3W for up to six cycles followed by an additional pemetrexed 500 mg / m 2 for patients with lung cancer.